HOME IMPROVEMENT CONTRACTOR (100)

 Important: Only one person (specified above) needs to pass the Home Improvement Contractor Exam.
 An applicant is only required to pass the exam once, even if also applying for a Home Improvement Salesperson license.

 Fingerprints and Processing Fee.

 All sole proprietors, general partners, corporate officers, members, and all shareholders owning 10% or more of company stock must be fingerprinted at the DCA Licensing Center.
 EXCEPTIONS: Any person who currently has fingerprints on file with DCA does not need to be fingerprinted.
 DCA has fingerprints on file for anyone who provided fingerprints within the last three years and for those who provided fingerprints for an active DCA license.
-Each person who must be fingerprinted must visit the DCA Licensing Center, located at 42 Broadway, 5th Floor, in lower Manhattan, with photo identification (ID) and pay a $75 processing fee by check or money order, payable to NYC Department of Consumer Affairs.
+Each person who must be fingerprinted must visit the DCA Licensing Center with photo identification (ID) and pay a $75 processing fee by check or money order, payable to NYC Department of Consumer Affairs.
 Acceptable forms of ID include:

 - Driver’s license or non-driver’s license identification issued by a State Department of Motor Vehicle

 - License or permit issued by a government agency

 - Alien card/green card

 - City, State, or Federal employee ID card

 Your fingerprints will be checked for any criminal record that you may have.
 Note that a conviction will not necessarily prevent you from being granted a license.
 However, failure to reveal a conviction can constitute grounds for the denial of your application.